Chota Nagpur Plateau: Formation

+Fossil record

+The Chota Nagpur region has a notable fossil presence.
+The fossil-rich sedimentary units host fossilized remains across a range of biota, such as angiosperm leaves, fruits, flowers, wood, and fish.
+This stratigraphy has been associated with the Neogene, specifically the Pliocene epoch, despite a lack of conclusive evidence.
+Earlier studies identified vertebrate fossils in these sediments, with reported fish fossils with affinities to modern families, linking these deposits to recent ichthyofauna adaptations.

 Divisions

 The Chota Nagpur Plateau consists of three steps.
 The highest step is in the western part of the plateau, where pats as a plateau is locally called, are 3000 to 3500 ft above sea level.
 The highest point is 3819 ft.
 The next part contains larger portions of the old Ranchi and Hazaribagh districts and some parts of old Palamu district, before these were broken up into smaller administrative units.
 The general height is 2000 ft.
 The topography in undulating with prominent gneissic hills, often dome-like in outline.
 The lowest step of the plateau is at an average level of around 1000 ft.
 It covers the old Manbhum and Singhbhum districts.
 High hills are a striking part of this section – Parasnath Hills rise to a height of 4480 ft and Dalma Hills to 3407 ft.
 The large plateau is subdivided into several small plateaus or sub-plateaus.

 Pat region

 The western plateau with an average elevation of 1000 m above mean sea level merges into the plateau of the Surguja district of Chhattisgarh.
 The flat topped plateau, locally known as pats are characterized by level surface and accordance of their summit levels shows they are part of one large plateau.
 Examples include Netarhat Pat, Jamira Pat, Khamar Pat, Rudni Pat and others.
 The area is also referred to as Western Ranchi Plateau.
 It is believed to be composed of Deccan basalt lava.